 Listen to Money Podcasts with Your Kids

-Long car rides can be an excellent opportunity for parents to introduce their children to the world of personal finance by listening to money podcasts together.
+Long car rides can be an excellent opportunity for parents to introduce their children to personal finance by listening to money podcasts.

 Podcasts are an accessible and engaging way to learn about money management, and there are many incredible options specifically tailored to children’s financial literacy.